 CBD SIDE EFFECTS

-Another review, this time published in the journal Current Drug Safety, show that Premium Hemp Joints has no adverse effects upon physiological parameters including heart rate, blood pressure, body temperature, psychological and psychomotor functions, gastrointestinal transit, and food intake.
+Another review, this time published in the journal Current Drug Safety, shows that Premium Hemp Joints have no adverse effects on physiological parameters including heart rate, blood pressure, body temperature, psychological and psychomotor functions, gastrointestinal transit, and food intake.